Changing the Shape of an Instance

 The shape series and image of the original shape determine which shapes you can select as a target for the new shape.
 You can resize instances that use these shapes:

-For Windows Server 2019 instances, resize a VM.Standard.E3 shape to a maximum of 32 OCPUs.
+- For Windows Server instances running on VM.Standard.E3 shapes, resize the shape to a maximum of 32 OCPUs.
 See this known issue for more information.

 - VM.GPU3 series: Can be changed to any shape in the VM.GPU3 series.